SoftwareByMark/lex-lambda-sdk/README.md

 ## Usage

-See the example Bot for the usage of this SDK
+See the [sample Bot](https://github.com/SoftwareByMark/lex-lambda-hellobot) for the usage of this SDK

 ## Built With